artwells/meteor-accounts-guest/README.md

 * `AccountsGuest.enabled`,  default true.
 Automatically logs in all visitors.
 * `AccountsGuest.forced`,  default true.
 Will force recently logged out accounts into guest mode.
+* `AccountsGuest.name`,  default false.
+If true, assign the guest a friendly nickname.
+* `AccountsGuest.anonymous`,  default false.
+If true, do not require acccounts-password and make guests anonymous (i.e. no auto-generated username and email).

 ##Option Examples